forcedotcom/lwc-dev-server/README.md

 ## Running from Source

-With linking you can run the latest code from source with the Salesforce CLI.
+With linking you can run the latest code from source.

 Clone this repo:
 ```sh
 git clone git@github.com:forcedotcom/lwc-dev-server.git
 ```

-Next build the project:
+Build the project:
 ```sh
 cd lwc-dev-server
 yarn install && yarn build